MaxAryus/Machine-Learning-Is-It-an-Apple/README.md

-# IsItAnApple?
+# MachineLearningIsItAnApple?

- Checks if the taken picutre contains an apple or not by usung Core ML
+An iOS application that uses Machine learning to prove if the picture you took contains an appl or not.

+# What I Learned

+* Camera Integration
+* Working with CoreML
+* Using Machine learning with picutres